Automattic/wp-calypso/client/components/credit-card-form-fields/README.md

 Some of these fields use [masking](https://en.wikipedia.org/wiki/Input_mask), i.e. rules that govern what a user is allowed to enter in a text box.

+Brazil requires that users provide additional details when making payments.
+When a user selects Brazil from the country select menu, extra fields will appear:

+* Tax identification code, also known as [CPF](https://en.wikipedia.org/wiki/Cadastro_de_Pessoas_F%C3%ADsicas)
+* Phone number
+* Address, city and state details

 ## Usage

 ```jsx